justinc0251/SCU/README.md

-# SCU
+# SCU COEN79
-Labwork from my COEN classes at Santa Clara University
+Labwork from my Advanced Data Structures and Object-Oriented Programming Class at SCU.